 Examples of primary sources:

-Theses, dissertations, scholarly journal articles (resarch based), some government reports, symposia and conference proceedings, original artwork, poems, photographs, speeches, letters, memos, personal narratives, diaries, interviews, autobiographies, and correspondence.
+Theses, dissertations, scholarly journal articles (research based), some government reports, symposia and conference proceedings, original artwork, poems, photographs, speeches, letters, memos, personal narratives, diaries, interviews, autobiographies, and correspondence.

 These sources offer an analysis or restatement of primary sources.
 They often try to describe or explain primary sources.
 They tend to be works which summarize, interpret, reorganize, or otherwise provide an added value to a primary source.